 CM Content Team

-Below is the list of 7 tips that will help you take your kids care during monsoon:
+Below is the list of 7 tips that will help you take care your kids care during monsoon:

 The weather changes drastically in monsoons.
 It can be increasingly chilly at night and so, while soft and light clothing is fine during the day, you must add an extra layer of full-sleeve clothing to keep your kids warm during the night.

-Make sure that your kids eat only home-cooked during monsoons.
+Make sure that your kids eat only home-cooked food during monsoons.
 Try to include things like ginger, turmeric, Tulsi leaves, mint, seasonal fresh fruits like cherries, guava, banana, papaya, pomegranate, plums and jamuns, and dry fruits in your kids’ daily diet.
-Avoid bringing home outside food, and fermented and fried foods.
+Avoid bringing home outside food and fermented and fried foods.

 Fruits and vegetables hold an important place in your kids’ diet.
 Rich in nutrients such as potassium, fibre, folate, phytochemicals and vitamins like A, E, C, K, fruits help build long-term immunity in kids and keep diseases at bay.
-Vegetables like beans, cucumber, tomatoes and gourds are good for your kids' health, especially during the rainy season.
+Vegetables like beans, cucumber, tomatoes, and gourds are good for your kids' health, especially during the rainy season.
 Also, avoid serving your kids pre-cut fruits or salads.
-Dry fruits and nuts are also good foods to boost the immunity of kids during the rainy season.
+Dry fruits and nuts are also great to boost the immunity of kids during the rainy season.

-Also, sweat and moisture can clog the pores on your kids’ scalp, and things like itchy scalp and tangled hair are all so common during the monsoons.
+Also, sweat and moisture can clog the pores on your kids’ scalp, and itchy scalp and tangled hair are all so common during the monsoons.
 You must wash your kids’ hair at least twice a week with a gentle shampoo to keep their scalp healthy and clean.

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
 Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 250,000 members , who can holiday at 100+ resorts in India and abroad.